Convert Raisins from Grams to Tablespoon

 How many tablespoons is 100 grams of raisins?

 100 grams of raisins (dried grapes) is 10.1 tablespoons.
+50 grams of raisins is 5.05 tablespoons.
+150 grams of raisins is 15.15 tablespoons.
 200 grams of raisins is 20.2 tablespoons.
 Use the converter below for any amount.

 • A tablespoon here is the 15 ml metric standard, about 16.67 to a metric cup, the same size as a UK tablespoon.
 A US tablespoon is smaller at 14.79 ml, so US cooks measuring with US spoons need slightly more.
 An Australian tablespoon is larger at 20 ml, so it holds about a third more.
 When tablespoon size matters